-The Board has determined that M. Jeannine Strandjord, James L. Bareuther, Terrence P. Dunn, Anthony P. Foglio, Lynn M. Jenkins and Kerry A. Walsh Skelly are independent, as independence for audit committees is defined in the applicable listing standards of the NASDAQ Stock Market.
-The Board of Directors has determined that each of M. Jeannine Strandjord, Terrence P. Dunn and Anthony P. Foglio is an "audit committee financial expert," as defined in Item 407(d)(5) of SEC Regulation S-K. Under SEC regulations, a person who is determined to be an audit committee financial expert will not be deemed an "expert" for any purpose, including without limitation for purposes of Section 11 of the Securities Act of 1933.
-Further, the designation or identification of a person as an audit committee financial expert does not impose any duties, obligations, or liability on such person that are greater than the duties, obligations, or liability of any other member of the audit committee or board of directors.
+The Board has determined that M. Jeannine Strandjord, Neha J. Clark, Anthony P. Foglio, Thomas A. Gerke, and Kevin S. Rauckman are independent, as independence for audit committees is defined in the applicable listing standards of the Nasdaq.
+The Board of Directors has determined that each of Neha J. Clark, Kevin S. Rauckman, and Thomas A. Gerke is an "audit committee financial expert," as defined in Item 407(d)(5) of SEC Regulation S-K. Under SEC regulations, a person who is determined to be an audit committee financial expert will not be deemed an "expert" for any purpose, including without limitation for purposes of Section 11 of the Securities Act of 1933.
+Further, the designation or identification of a person as an audit committee financial expert does not impose any duties, obligations, or liability on such person that are greater than the duties, obligations, or liability imposed on such person as a member of the audit committee and board of directors in the absence of such designation or identification and does not affect the duties, obligations, or liability of any other member of the audit committee or board of directors.